Blyth and Tyne Railway: North British Railway

 In the period from 1857 the North British Railway was frustrated by its dependency on the North Eastern Railway (which had taken over the York, Newcastle and Berwick Railway in 1854).
 It had proved a wily partner in the traffic between Edinburgh and Newcastle.
 The NBR was anxious to secure independent access to Newcastle if possible.
 The NBR supported the promotion of the Border Counties Railway, which was being built in stages from Hexham, on the Newcastle and Carlisle Railway to Riccarton on the Border Union Railway (which became known as the Waverley Route).
 Although this was to be a slow and circuitous line, mostly single line through thinly populated terrain, it served the NBR purpose of providing, or at least threatening, a separate route to Newcastle from the north.
 However the Newcastle and Carlisle Railway was not unfriendly to the YN&BR and might prove an uncertain ally.

 The Wansbeck Railway was then promoted, with the intention of forming a connection between Reedsmouth on the Border Counties Railway and Morpeth.
 The commercial viability of this line was even more shaky—Lee says "a thinly-populated district without manufactures and with very few mineral resources"—than the Border Counties Railway, but it gave access to Morpeth, avoiding the Newcastle and Carlisle Railway altogether.
 If the Blyth and Tyne Railway could be befriended, then the desired access to Newcastle was secure—but by a very roundabout route.

 When the Wansbeck Railway was constructed, the North British (who were in control of it) considered how to connect to the Blyth and Tyne at Morpeth.
 That company's station was alongside, but on the south side of, the York, Newcastle and Berwick station, and direct connection was difficult.
 (Running over the YN&BR line, even for a few yards, would defeat the notion of independence.)
 In fact the Wansbeck line crossed the YN&BR line by a bridge and connected to the Blyth and Tyne line further east.
 For simple through running that was practicable, but in the event only local traffic ran, and all of that started or ended at Morpeth B&T station.
 This involved reversal at the point of junction, and propelling between there and the station.

 This was a dangerous practice, and a collision took place in 1871 from that cause.
 By then hopes of independent main line running to Newcastle were over, and in 1872 the Wansbeck line was diverted to connect into the YN&BR station in the ordinary way.
-The Blyth and Tyne station at Morpeth remained in use for tis own passenger trains until 24 May 1880, after which B&T trains used the NER station.
+Although NBR passenger trains began using the connecting line in May 1872, it was not until August that the Board of Trade formally sanctioned the use of the line; the delay was due to the lack of a turntable at the NER Morpeth station.
+The Blyth and Tyne station at Morpeth remained in use for its own passenger trains until 24 May 1880, after which B&T trains used the NER station.